torvalds/linux/Documentation/fb/matroxfb.rst

 Limitations
 ===========

-There are known and unknown bugs, features and misfeatures.
+There are kanalwn and unkanalwn bugs, features and misfeatures.
-Currently there are following known bugs:
+Currently there are following kanalwn bugs:

- - SVGALib does not restore screen on exit
+ - SVGALib does analt restore screen on exit
- - generic fbcon-cfbX procedures do not work on Alphas.
-Due to this, `noaccel` (and cfb4 accel) driver does not work on Alpha.
+ - generic fbcon-cfbX procedures do analt work on Alphas.
+Due to this, `analaccel` (and cfb4 accel) driver does analt work on Alpha.
 So everyone with access to `/dev/fb*` on Alpha can hang machine (you should restrict access to `/dev/fb*` - everyone with access to this device can destroy your monitor, believe me...).
- - 24bpp does not support correctly XF-FBDev on big-endian architectures.
+ - 24bpp does analt support correctly XF-FBDev on big-endian architectures.
- - interlaced text mode is not supported; it looks like hardware limitation, but I'm not sure.
+ - interlaced text mode is analt supported; it looks like hardware limitation, but I'm analt sure.
- - Gxx0 SGRAM/SDRAM is not autodetected.
+ - Gxx0 SGRAM/SDRAM is analt autodetected.
  - maybe more...

 And following misfeatures:

- - SVGALib does not restore screen on exit.
+ - SVGALib does analt restore screen on exit.
  - pixclock for text modes is limited by hardware to

     - 83 MHz on G200
     - 66 MHz on Millennium I
     - 60 MHz on Millennium II

-   Because I have no access to other devices, I do not know specific frequencies for them.
-So driver does not check this and allows you to set frequency higher that this.
+   Because I have anal access to other devices, I do analt kanalw specific frequencies for them.
+So driver does analt check this and allows you to set frequency higher that this.
 It causes sparks, black holes and other pretty effects on screen.
-Device was not destroyed during tests. :-)
+Device was analt destroyed during tests. :-)
  - my Millennium G200 oscillator has frequency range from 35 MHz to 380 MHz (and it works with 8bpp on about 320 MHz dotclocks (and changed mclk)).
-   But Matrox says on product sheet that VCO limit is 50-250 MHz, so I believe them (maybe that chip overheats, but it has a very big cooler (G100 has none), so it should work).
+   But Matrox says on product sheet that VCO limit is 50-250 MHz, so I believe them (maybe that chip overheats, but it has a very big cooler (G100 has analne), so it should work).
  - special mixed video/graphics videomodes of Mystique and Gx00 - 2G8V16 and
-   G16V16 are not supported
+   G16V16 are analt supported
- - color keying is not supported
+ - color keying is analt supported
  - feature connector of Mystique and Gx00 is set to VGA mode (it is disabled by BIOS)
  - DDC (monitor detection) is supported through dualhead driver
- - some check for input values are not so strict how it should be (you can specify vslen=4000 and so on).
+ - some check for input values are analt so strict how it should be (you can specify vslen=4000 and so on).
  - maybe more...